makingentropy/makingentropy.github.io/Project_1/readme.md

 [jquery 3.](https://code.jquery.com/) <br>

 ## Game Objective
-Build 3 complete straights before your opponent.
+Build 3 complete straights (from A to K) before your opponent.
 If both complete their 3 straights in the same round, winner also has highest score.

 ## Setup